pedroamarall/rest-builder/javascript/README.md

 1. Repeat the curl commands, but this time, using HTML/JavaScript.
 There is no need to use Node for this.
 Create a HTML page and use JavaScript to replicate the curl commmands.

-1. Send a Git pull request to ***brianchandotcom***, replacing the PLACEHOLDER text below with the JavaScript commands.
+1. Send a pull request to ***brianchandotcom***, replacing the PLACEHOLDER text below with the JavaScript commands.

 	<details>
 		<summary>Show JavaScript commands.</summary>